15 Best Things to Do in Petrified Forest National Park

 Whether you’re coming off a long cross-country roadtrip on I-40 or finishing one of the many beautiful trails in Petrified Forest, there’s nothing quite like visiting the Painted Desert Inn for a double scoop of ice cream on a hot summer day!

-However, as of my most recent visit, the ice cream parlor in the Painted Desert Inn still operates as a cash-only business, meaning that you may be turned away if you don’t come to the park prepared!
+Before visiting, know that as of my most recent visit, the ice cream parlor in the Painted Desert Inn operates as a cash-only business, meaning that you may be turned away if you don’t come prepared prior to entering the park!

 Google Maps Directions: Painted Desert Inn